 Hiking and cycling are two most popular activities inside the National Park.
 Plitvice Lakes park is ideal place for hiking activity with several hiking trails from easy, moderate to difficult levels.

 There are 8 different hiking routes of which 4 start and end from Entrance 1 (ULAZ) while 4 start and end from Entrance 2.

 I recommend a moderate hike, marked Trail C from Entrance that lasts from 4 to 6 hours.
 The advantage of this track is that includes both lakes, and you’ll start the trail uphill through the park and end at the top of the upper lakes where you can eat your packed lunch at picnic tables.

-If you decide to explore Plitvice Lakes Croatia National Park biking than you can hire your own bike, contact Raftrec Adventure Travel for more info.
+If you decide to explore Plitvice Lakes Croatia National Park biking than you can hire your own bike.
 Below you can see the Plitvice Lakes cycling map!

 As the swimming is not allowed inside the National Park (UNESCO rules), you can hire a small row-boat for 50kn/hour to explore some lakes.

 You should stay at least one night in Plitvice Lake National Park to enjoy more this natural beauty and to take advantage of early access to the lakes.

 Consider staying in the nearby villages the day before so you can go right when the park opens.
 Stay in smaller accommodation properties, so called (Sobe accommodation – similar to a B&B), instead of a hotel and save money.
 Below I’ve chosen some of good hotel alternatives:

 - Villa Sumrak – excellent position.
 The Big Waterfall (Veliki Slap) is only a 15-minute walk away.